bordode/Superintendence-Safeguards-/README.md

-# Superintendence-Safeguards-
-for Super Intelligence team data indicate a 1% probability threshold for autonomous AI escape will be crossed in approximately 4.5 months (early September 2026).
+ # Superintendence-Safeguards -  →  # Superintendence-Safeguards –→  Team data indicates…  a 1% probability threshold for autonomous AI escape will be crossed in approximately 4.5 months (early September 2026).

 **THE SEPTEMBER DEADLINE YOU HAVEN'T HEARD ABOUT**